-Ellie Van Houtte/USAID each project "took several years."
-In a gut-punching statement on the impact of the layers and layers of bureaucracy burdening USAID, Norris observes that "the idea that it was easier to work outside AID rather than inside it had gained considerable purchase" (p.
-200).
 Norris' final chapters focus on the key accomplishments of USAID Administrators Raj Shah, Gayle Smith, and Mark Green within the constraints of Beltway politics, including the notable passage under President Obama in 2016 of the Electrify Africa Act (USAID's Power Africa) and the Global Food Security Act (USAID's Feed the Future), and the Paris Agreement in 2015.
 Under the Trump administration, where Norris sums up President Donald Trump's limited understanding of the developing world as "largely a place of pestilence and deprivation," or "shitholes" in Trump's own finite vocabulary, Norris credits USAID Mark Green and Congress' bipartisan support for maintaining USAID's budget to prevent further damage that "could have been far worse" (p.
 237).
-At the same time, the focus of USAID's development efforts overall has shifted from bilateral assistance under direct USAID guidance or U.S. presidents, to partnerships with the private sector and local U.S. Air Force photo by StaffSgt.
-Keith James organizations to achieve USAID development outcomes.
-Hamstrung by congressional earmarks, requirement after requirement, bureaucracy, entropy, and an outsourcing of development expertise from internal USAID staff to contractors that has "crowded out substance," Norris asks his readers if there is still a role for USAID going forward (p.
+At the same time, the focus of USAID's development efforts overall has shifted from bilateral assistance under direct USAID guidance or U.S. presidents, to partnerships with the private sector and local organizations to achieve USAID development outcomes.
+Hamstrung by congressional earmarks, requirement after requirement, bureaucracy, entropy, and an outsourcing of development Review Essay 359 expertise from internal USAID staff to contractors that has "crowded out substance," Norris asks his readers if there is still a role for USAID going forward (p.
 245).

 Norris' greatest achievement in this well-written, carefully researched, and provocative history of USAID is the opportunity to ask larger questions about the role and the purpose of U.S. foreign assistance within its broader historical context over the past 60 years.
-What lessons has the past 60 years offered us - what works and what does not?
-Clearly, Norris in on the side of Kennedy's strategic view of creating more democratic societies made up of free markets and free people.
-This kind of institution-building clearly achieves a spectacular return on U.S. investment, yet it is a longterm endeavor and Norris cites numerous examples of when and where international development and humanitarian assistance has paid off, and where it has not - and why.
+What lessons has the past 60 years offered us-what works and what does not?
+Clearly, Norris is on the side of Kennedy's strategic view of creating more democratic societies made up of free markets and free people.
+This kind of institution-building clearly achieves a spectacular return on U.S. investment, yet it is a long-term endeavor and Norris cites numerous examples of when and where international development and humanitarian assistance has paid off, and where it has not-and why.
 Most often, foreign assistance requires a champion from the White House.
 Whether USAID will undergo the radical transformation necessary to regain its autonomy and relevance to meet future challenges remains an open question.